(Cervical Sprain and Neck Muscle Strain)

 - Muscle relaxants

-- Moving as able—strict rest may slow recovery
+- Move as your able—strict rest may slow recovery

 - Physical therapy and exercises